The International Grammar School has had many fine graduates in its 39-year existence.

 The criteria are as follows:

-1. The candidates must be nominated by another IGS Alum.
+1. The candidates must be nominated by a member of the IGS community.
 Nominations are anonymous.

 2. The candidate should have made a significant difference in their community.